My favourite software and hardware tools

 - Fences – for organising icons into groups on my desktop.
 Double-clicking hides all icons to create distraction-free environment.

-- Mindsystems Amode V2 – although Amode has many uses (check out their Youtube channel for an overview and other tutorials), I use it as my main project management tool, by monitoring the progress of my project in a Gantt chart.
+- Mindsystems Amode V2 – although Amode has many uses (check out their Youtube channel for an overview and other tutorials), I occasionally use it as a project management tool.

-- Recently I switched to RationalPlan for project management, as I find it is quicker to set up a project plan in it than in Amode.
+- RationalPlan for project management – I find it is quicker to set up a project plan in it than in Amode.

 - WorkFlowy [FREE] – for cross-platform task management (Windows PC & iOS).
-Replaced all my other to-do apps.
+Replaced all my other to-do apps (although I use Gingko for tracking the daily completion of larger tasks within the PhD specific project).

 - Google Calendar [FREE] – I use it in a very non-GTD way by tracking my daily to-dos (work and personal) and recurring tasks on the desktop, the iPod Touch and iPad.
 Whatever I don’t get done, I reallocate into the future.
 I don’t dump all to-dos here, just the things that definitely need to get done.
 The key thing about this system is the audible and visual pop-up reminders, especially on the iPod Touch that is always with me.
 (I used to be a huge fan of DateBk6 on my Palm TX, however the screen was dying and iPod Touch crowded out my Palm in a number of ways.).